wsdfhjxc/virtual-desktop-bar/README.md

 sudo make install
 ```

+_Note:_ The last three lines also apply if you want to update to a new version.

 After that, you should be able to find Virtual Desktop Bar in the Widgets menu.

 If you want to remove the applet, `sudo make uninstall` will do.